oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/interactive-analytics-and-troubleshooting/interactive-analytics-and-troubleshooting.md

     - **Message** of the event which provides the important insight on what prevented the Kuberentes Scheduler from scheduling the pod.
 For our use case the message states that Kubernetes has failed to schedule a pod due to insufficient cpu.
     ![expand-events-ns-demo-scheduling](images/expand-events-ns-demo-scheduling.png)

-## Task 3: Understanding and correlating metrics in ‘analyze’ view
-## Task 4: Excercise
+## Task 3: Excercise
 In the **Workload** tab, click on the **Namespaces** filter and select the namespace **demo-volumemount** & understand the issue.

 **Congratulations!** In this lab, you have successfuly completed the following tasks:
-  - Troubleshooted Kubernetes Workload specific issues
+  - Troubleshooted Kubernetes Workload specific issues.
-  - Troubleshooted Kuberntetes Scheduling issues
+  - Troubleshooted Kuberntetes Scheduling issues in workload.
-  - Troubleshooted Container specific issues

   You may now proceed to the [next lab](#next).